Nitish1687/counter-rest-api/README.md

 3. set Authorization header  with value :Basic bml0aXNoOnNodWtsYQ==
 4. set Content-Type : application/json

+Note : Document full of words, which will be look to search the text given by user must be present on location(our system) at
+        C:\Users\nsm1211\Downloads\Inteliment_India-_Java_OnSite_(Australia)\intput
+       If you want to replace this path with your machine path please make sure to change the same on  application.yml

 Technologies stack used :
 1. Java 8